DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

   - Comparability
 ---

-Before you apply for teacher training in England, you must check that you have the [the right qualifications](#qualifications-you-will-need-to-train-to-teach) and they meet the standard set for English teacher training.
+Before you apply for teacher training in England, you must check that you have the [the right qualifications](#qualifications-you'll-need-to-train-to-teach) and they meet the standard set for English teacher training.

-## How to validate your qualifications
+## How to check your qualifications

-The simplest way to check your qualifications meet the required standard is to get a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from the UK European Network of Information Centres (UK ENIC).
+The simplest way to check your qualifications meet the required standard in England is to get a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from the UK European Network of Information Centres (UK ENIC).

-This is a certificate costing £49.50 + VAT that proves your school and university qualifications are the same standard as UK GCSEs and a UK bachelor's degree.
-It takes 15 working days to complete your order from the date ENIC receives your qualification documents and payment.
+This is a certificate that proves your school and university qualifications are the same standard as UK GCSEs and a UK bachelor's degree.

 When you apply for teacher training, you'll be asked to submit details of your statement of comparability.
 Applications which include this are 28% more likely to be successful.

+A statement of comparability costs £49.50 + VAT.
+It takes 15 working days to complete your order from the date ENIC receives your qualification documents and payment.

 ## Get help checking your qualifications

-You can also contact us for advice about your qualifications.
-Before applying, you can:

-* sign up to [get a teacher training adviser](/teacher-training-adviser/sign_up/identity) – you’ll be asked for your phone number, email and location so a dedicated adviser can call you back in your time zone
-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate
+For help with qualifications, call us on +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) except on [bank holidays](https://www.gov.uk/bank-holidays) in England - calls will be charged at your standard rate.
-* use the live chat service at the bottom of this page

-We can help you with a free digital e-statement of comparability, once you’ve submitted your application, if your provider asks for this.
+When you call, we can tell you if you are eligible for a [teacher training adviser](/teacher-training-advisers).
+If you're eligible, we can help you with a free digital e-statement of comparability, once you’ve submitted your application, if your provider asks for this.

-## Qualifications you will need to train to teach
+## Qualifications you'll need to train to teach

-To train to teach in England, you will need:
+To train to teach in England, you'll need:

 * a degree which meets the standard of a UK bachelor’s degree (this can come from a non-UK university)
-* an English language qualification which meets the standard of a grade 4 General Certificate of Secondary Education (GCSE)
+* an English language qualification which meets the standard of a grade 4 General Certificate of Secondary Education (GCSE) – a GCSE is an academic qualification awarded for exams in England, usually taken at age 16
 * a maths qualification which meets the standard of a grade 4 GCSE
 * if teaching children aged 3 to 11 in primary school, a physics, chemistry or biology (science) qualification which meets the standard of a grade 4 GCSE

-A GCSE is an academic qualification awarded for exams in England, usually taken at age 16.

-You will also need to:
+You'll also need to:

-* have the health and physical capacity to train to teach
+* complete a fitness questionnaire before starting training – training providers should only ask relevant questions to make sure you’re able to teach
 * undergo safeguarding and criminal record checks carried out by your training provider or employer

 ## English language, maths and science proficiency

-Your English language qualification could be evidence you’ve reached a certain standard in an English language test, for example one of the following:
+If you’ve reached a certain proficiency in an English language test, you can use this as evidence you meet the standard of a grade 4 GCSE in English – for example:

 * the [International English Language Testing System (IELTS)](https://www.ielts.org/)
 * [Test of English as a Foreign Language (TOEFL)](https://www.ets.org/toefl)